MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

          suppression will rely on supplied meta data, such as the modification time, the size, and the publication Time to prevent loops.
          It is strongly recommended that all data services provide integrity checksums.
-Failure to do so results on a data service than cannot be reliably replicated.
+Failure to do so results in a data service than cannot be reliably replicated.

     both may be present in cases where file content is being updated, as